-- During any calendar quarter commencing after the calendar quarter ended on September 30, 2019 (and only during such calendar quarter), if the last reported sale price of the Class A Common Stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding calendar quarter is greater than or equal to 130% of the conversion price on each applicable trading day; - During the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price (as defined in the Indenture) per \$1,000 principal amount of Convertible Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of the Class A Common Stock and the conversion rate on each such trading day;

-- If the Company calls any or all of the Convertible Notes for redemption (which the Company may not do prior to June 6, 2022), at any time prior to the close of business on the scheduled trading day immediately preceding the redemption date; or - Upon the occurrence of specified corporate events.
+- During any calendar quarter commencing after the calendar quarter ending on September 30, 2019 (and only during such calendar quarter), if the last reported sale price of the Class A Common Stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding calendar quarter is greater than or equal to 130% of the conversion price on each applicable trading day; - During the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price (as defined in the Indenture) per \$1,000 principal amount of Convertible Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of the Class A Common Stock and the conversion rate on each such trading day; - If the Company calls any or all of the Convertible Notes for redemption (which the Company may not do prior to June 6, 2022), at any time prior to the close of business on the scheduled trading day immediately preceding the redemption date; or - Upon the occurrence of specified corporate events.

 On or after December 1, 2023 until the close of business on the business day immediately preceding the maturity date, holders may convert their Convertible Notes at any time, regardless of the foregoing circumstances.
 Upon conversion, the Company may satisfy its conversion obligation by paying and/or delivering, as the case may be, cash, shares of Class A Common Stock or a combination of cash and shares of the Class A Common Stock, at the Company's election, in the manner and subject to the terms and conditions provided in the Indenture.
-The Company intends to settle the principal amount of the Convertible Notes in cash and the conversion spread in shares.

-During the quarter ended September 30, 2020, the conditions allowing holders of the Convertible Notes to convert were not met.
-Therefore, the Convertible Notes were classified as long-term debt on the consolidated balance sheet as of September 30, 2020.
+During the quarter ended March 31, 2020, the conditions allowing holders of the Convertible Notes to convert were not met.
+Therefore, the Convertible Notes were classified as long-term debt on the consolidated balance sheet as of March 31, 2020.

-As of September 30, 2020, the "if converted value" did not exceed the principal amount of the Convertible Notes.
+As of March 31, 2020, the "if converted value" did not exceed the principal amount of the Convertible Notes.